 If breast symptoms or the results of an imaging test (such as a mammogram) suggest you might have breast cancer, you may need a breast biopsy.
 During a biopsy, a doctor removes small pieces of breast tissue from the suspicious area so they can be looked at in the lab to see if they contain cancer cells.

-When other tests show that you might have breast cancer, you will probably need to have a biopsy.
 Needing a breast biopsy doesn’t necessarily mean you have cancer.
-Most biopsy results are not cancer, but a biopsy is the only way to find out.
-During a biopsy, a surgeon will remove cells from the suspicious area so they can be studied in the lab to see if cancer cells are present.
+Most biopsy results are not cancer, but a biopsy is the only way to find out for sure.

-In a fine needle aspiration (FNA) biopsy, a very thin, hollow needle attached to a syringe is used to withdraw (aspirate) a small amount of tissue from a suspicious area.
-The needle used for an FNA biopsy is thinner than the one used for blood tests.
+For a fine needle aspiration (FNA), a very thin, hollow needle attached to a syringe is used to withdraw (aspirate) a small amount of tissue or fluid from a suspicious area.

 In rare cases, surgery is needed to remove all or part of the lump for testing.
-This is called a surgical biopsy or an open biopsy.
-Most often, the surgeon removes the entire mass or abnormal area as well as a surrounding margin of normal- breast tissue.
+This is called a surgical or open biopsy.
+Most often, the surgeon removes the entire mass or abnormal area as well as a surrounding margin of normal breast tissue.

-Even if no lymph nodes are enlarged, the lymph nodes under the arm are usually checked for cancer spread when the breast tumor is removed at surgery.
-This is done with a sentinel lymph node biopsy and/or an axillary lymph node dissection.
+This type of biopsy might be done to check the lymph nodes under the arm for cancer spread.
+This might be done at the same time as a biopsy of the breast tumor, or when the breast tumor is removed during surgery.
+Checking the lymph nodes can be done by core needle biopsy, or with a sentinel lymph node biopsy (SLNB) and/or an axillary lymph node dissection.